m-Py/anticlust/README.md

     #> anticlusters: 1
     #> Sepal.Length  Sepal.Width Petal.Length  Petal.Width
     #>         5.84         3.06         3.76         1.20
-    #> --------------------------------------------------------
+    #> ------------------------------------------------------------
     #> anticlusters: 2
     #> Sepal.Length  Sepal.Width Petal.Length  Petal.Width
     #>         5.84         3.06         3.76         1.20
-    #> --------------------------------------------------------
+    #> ------------------------------------------------------------
     #> anticlusters: 3
     #> Sepal.Length  Sepal.Width Petal.Length  Petal.Width
     #>         5.84         3.06         3.76         1.20

 As illustrated in the example, we can use the function `anticlustering()` to create similar sets of elements.
-The function takes as input a data table describing the elements that should be assigned to sets.
+In this case “similar” primarily means that the mean values of the variables are pretty much the same across three groups.
+The function `anticlustering()` takes as input a data table describing the elements that should be assigned to sets.
 In the data table, each row represents an element, for example a person, word or a photo.
 Each column is a numeric variable describing one of the elements’ features.
 The table may be an R `matrix` or `data.frame`; a single feature can also be passed as a `vector`.
 The number of groups is specified through the argument `K`.
+(Alternatively, it is also possible to pass a dissimilarity matrix describing the pairwise distance between elements.)

 To quantify set similarity, `anticlust` may employ one of two measures that have been developed in the context of cluster analysis: